-As part of this strategic vision, Libby has travelled to Singapore, Chile, Argentina, Vietnam, Korea and Japan to speak with government and private enterprise on the business case for gender equality and the Agency’s dataset.
+As part of this strategic vision, Libby has travelled to Singapore, Chile, Argentina, Vietnam, South Korea and Japan to speak with government and private enterprise on the business case for gender equality and the Agency’s dataset.
 She also presented at the United Nations Commission on the Status of Women in New York in 2018 and 2019.

 In leading the Agency, Libby is focused on working closely with employers to achieve gender equality and takes part in regular roundtable and speaking events with business leaders and their peers to share their experiences, challenges and successes in creating workplaces where the skills and ambitions of employees are equally recognised and rewarded regardless of gender.

-Prior to joining the Agency, Libby had a distinguished career in corporate affairs and government relations, including heading up BHP’s Olympic Dam corporate affairs division, as well as senior executive roles at Atlas Iron, CITIC Pacific Mining, Alcoa of Australia, Western Power Corporation and Telstra.
+Prior to joining the Agency, Libby had a distinguished career in corporate affairs and government relations, including heading up BHP’s Olympic Dam corporate affairs division, as well as senior roles at Atlas Iron, CITIC Pacific Mining, Alcoa of Australia, the Western Power Corporation and Telstra.

 Libby has a strong personal commitment to public service, having started her career as a primary school teacher.
 She also sat on the boards of non-profit organisations SIDS and Kids WA, and was Executive Chairman for Kalparrin, a charity that supports the families of children with special needs and disabilities.